 Having started collecting information about earlier generations in the 1990s the technology used for storing and sharing data have changed greatly.
 This has come about through changes in equipment [hardware] - faster processors, larger storage devices, faster telecoms links, etc - and improvements in the programs [software] available to both manage the hardware and to provide useful applications [apps] for business use and personal entertainment.

-Despite twenty years of progress however the apps for handling family history databases have only improved slowly.
+Despite twenty plus years of progress however the apps for handling family history databases have only improved slowly.
 In fact the number of reliable genealogy apps seems to have declined.
 Take the Family Tree Maker app.
 It was the first family history database I used back in the late 1990s.
 Over the decades it has been changed and tweaked by various owners but with limited effect.
-Today we use the reliable 2005 edition after having some poor results and outright failures with various newer versions.
+When last used we relied upon the 2005 edition after having some poor results and outright failures with various newer versions.

 With the growth of the Internet and making vast quantities of printed and handwritten records available online a new type of app emerged.
 One with access via a web browser to database hosted on a web server.
 In theory this provides some major advantages over the PC-based local database in that multiple users can not just view but also update family records.
 And the open source nature of the database [SQL] and programming language [PHP] removed the dependence on commercially restricted database formats.

 However it is very easy to keep expanding the scope of the family history app and in the process create a very complex piece of software.
 This is in itself not reason to avoid this approach.
 But it does require a lot of detailed programming and huge amounts of testing.

 For a few years we put all the collected family history information online using the Webtrees app.
 And in general this was a success - even though we never opted to move the master copies of the data online for security reasons.